Markova: Comfort Gay: Plot

 Walterina Markova is a devout Catholic and elderly drag queen who lives at the Home for the Golden Gays and trains Japan-bound entertainers for a living.
 After watching a report by Loren Legarda on comfort women during World War II, Markova suffers an emotional breakdown and nightmares about her wartime experience.
 After praying in church, Markova resolves to tell her story and persuades the home's founder, Councilor Justo Justo, to arrange for an interview with Loren.
 The latter, who initially assumes that she would be interviewing another comfort woman, is shocked when Markova reveals herself to be the "comfort gay" she is looking for, but agrees nevertheless to hear out her story, which she records on tape.

 Born Walter Dempster Jr., Markova discovers her sexual identity as a teenager in the 1930s.
 While she is accepted by her mother and sisters and tolerated by her father, her homophobic elder brother Bobby frequently beats her up and arranges for one of his male friends to rape her.
-Bobby later dies from an alcohol-induced ulcer, to Markova's relief.
+Bobby later dies, having developed tuberculosis from an alcohol-induced ulcer, to Markova's relief.

-During the Japanese occupation, Markova and her friends Carmen, Sophie, Anita and Minerva work as cross-dressing dancers at a nightclub and catch the attention of Japanese officers who mistake them for women.
+During the Japanese occupation in 1942, middle-aged Markova and her friends Carmen, Sophie, Anita, and Minerva work as cross-dressing dancers at a nightclub and catch the attention of Japanese officers who mistake them for women.
 The officers take their group to the Manila Hotel for a tryst, but upon finding that they are biologically male, they are arrested and sent to a barracks, where they are repeatedly raped by Japanese soldiers, earning them the moniker "comfort gays", until they escape during an Allied bombing raid.
 The experience leaves a deep scar on Markova, which leads her to avoid mentioning the incident for years until she decides to let herself be interviewed by Loren.
 Sophie embarks on a killing spree of Japanese soldiers in revenge for her rape, which ends with her being captured and dying under torture in Fort Santiago.
 The group disperses during the Battle of Manila, and Minerva is never heard from again.